Tuesday, January 19

 Teri Ellen Cross Davis is the author of a more perfect Union, (February 2021 with Mad Creek Books) 2019 winner of the Journal/Charles B. Wheeler Poetry Prize and Haint, winner of the 2017 Ohioana Book Award for Poetry.
 She was awarded the Poetry Society of America’s Robert H. Winner Memorial Prize in 2020.
 She is a Cave Canem fellow and the Poetry Coordinator for the Folger Shakespeare Library in Washington D.C.

-Lisa Dwan, actor best known for her acclaimed performances in adaptations of Samuel Beckett’s works, with the New York Times describing her as “an instrument of Beckett in the way saints and martyrs are said to be instruments of god.”
+Lisa Dwan, an actor best known for her acclaimed performances in adaptations of Samuel Beckett’s works, with the New York Times describing her as “an instrument of Beckett in the way saints and martyrs are said to be instruments of god.”
 Dwan won the Emery Battis award for her performance in Harold Pinter’s The Lover and The Collection at the Shakespeare Theatre Company.
 Dwan adapted and starred in No’s Knife at Old Vic Theatre and Abbey Theatre, making her the first woman to perform Beckett’s Stories and Texts for Nothing.
 Following their recent success on Beckett’s shorts including “Eh Joe,” Dwan will once again team up with Sir Trevor Nunn to play Winnie in Beckett’s Happy Days in February 2021.